Got Chronic Pain? It Might Be Due to Blood Sugar Imbalance

 Added tip, some pain medications can cause blood sugar imbalance.
 So it is important to let your attending physician, pharmacist or healthcare worker know if you’re already suffering from blood sugar imbalance or pain so this can be considered.
 It might also be helpful to address the root of your pain rather than be dependent on pain medication.

 Blood sugar imbalance, particularly high blood sugar, contributes to inflammation and chronic pain.
 Oftentimes these two conditions are comorbid and affect a great number of our population.
+But as discussed in this series, these problems are not a dead end.
 Making better lifestyle choices, especially with nutrition and fitness can help.

 And as I have mentioned at the top of this blog post, this is the second installment in a series on blood sugar imbalance.
-Stay tuned for the last one on blood sugar and cholesterol levels.
+Stay tuned for the last one on cholesterol levels.